098765d/dualPredictor/README.md

 - Matplotlib
 - Seaborn

-You can install all the dependencies using the command:
+Install all the dependencies using the command:
 ```bash
 pip install numpy scikit-learn matplotlib seaborn
 ```

 ## Package Installation

-You can install the dualPredictor package via PyPI or GitHub (Recommended).
+Install the dualPredictor package via PyPI or GitHub (Recommended).
 Choose one of the following methods:

 ```bash
 pip install dualPredictor